 What are virtual smart cards?

-With virtual smart cards, you get an intuitive and user-friendly two-factor authentication (2FA) method.
+With VSCs, you get an intuitive and user-friendly two-factor authentication (2FA) method.
 They are also an economical choice, since they take advantage of existing technology available on many laptops, which means that you do not have to issue and manage hardware tokens, smart cards or smart card readers.

 Virtual smart cards are included in Smart ID Digital ID management, with automated lifecycle management and self-service workflows.